BlackRock puts gunmakers on notice after Florida school shooting

 BOSTON/NEW YORK (Reuters) - The world's largest asset manager put U.S. gunmakers on notice on Thursday that it is no longer business as usual in the wake of a shooting that killed 17 at a Florida high school.

-BlackRock Inc said it will speak to weapons manufacturers and distributors "to understand their response" to the second-largest school shooting in history, putting pressure on companies such as Sturm Ruger & Company Inc and American Outdoor Brands Corp.
+BlackRock Inc said it will speak with weapons manufacturers and distributors "to understand their response" to the second-deadliest shooting at a public school in U.S. history, putting pressure on companies such as Sturm Ruger & Company Inc and American Outdoor Brands Corp.

 BlackRock is the largest shareholder in both gunmakers and has more than $6 trillion in assets under management.
 It stopped short of saying it would divest its funds of gun companies, however.